Definition 2: Argumentation Justifying a Definition

 (vii) It is objective.

-— These arguments are mobilized in debates on definitions or involving definitions (Schiappa 1993; 2000), that is, when there is a stasis of definition (see infra); S. True meaning of a word
+— These arguments are mobilized in debates about definitions (Schiappa 1993; 2000), that is, when there is a stasis of definition (see infra), see True meaning of a word

-— They are fundamental to the criticism of argumentations that use a definition, showing for example that the underlying definitions are poorly constructed and do not comply with such and such a rule.
+— They are fundamental to the criticism of argumentations that use a definition, showing for example that the underlying definitions are poorly constructed and do not follow this or that rule.

-A stasis of definition, or question of definition, occurs when it appears that discourse and counter-discourse are based on incompatible definitions of the same object:
+A definitional stasis occurs when it appears that discourse and counter-discourse appear to be based on incompatible definitions of the same object:

-S1: — The rights of free speech and demonstration are fundamental to democracy.
+S1: — The right to freedom of speech and demonstration is fundamental to democracy.

 S2: —